comitanigiacomo/kanso-sync-engine/README.md

 ---

+## Live Instance & Infrastructure

+The project is deployed on my home server: https://kanso.jack-lab.dev

+---

 ## Architecture Overview

 The system is built using **Hexagonal Architecture** to maintain separation of concerns between business logic and technical infrastructure (database, API layer), improving code maintainability and testability.